zhu-chen/duckov-FishSeller/README.md

 1. Build from source
  - Open the project in your IDE (targeting .NET Standard2.1)
  - Build the project (Project name: `FishSeller`) to produce the DLL
- - Package the DLL as a complete mod and place it into the game¡¯s `Mods` folder (follow the official modding guide; for icons/metadata, refer to the `FishSeller/` folder in this repo)
+ - Package the DLL as a complete mod and place it into the gameâ€™s `Mods` folder (follow the official modding guide; for icons/metadata, refer to the `FishSeller/` folder in this repo)
 2. Direct use
  - Download `FishSeller.zip` from Releases or from the project directory and extract it
- - Copy the extracted folder into the game¡¯s `Mods` directory (create it if it doesn¡¯t exist)
+ - Copy the extracted folder into the gameâ€™s `Mods` directory (create it if it doesnâ€™t exist)

 3) How to use
 - Enter the base scene (sample logic targets `Base_SceneV2` by default)